WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

           labels: ${{ steps.meta.outputs.labels }}
 ```

-- The chunk of the yml file builds and pushes the docker image based off he angular site and the tag associated with it
+- This section of the yml file builds and pushes the docker image based off he angular site and the tag associated with it

 ## Link to file